replicate/dreambooth-template/README.md

 # cog-dreambooth

+✋ Notice: This is an experimental project in early development. ✋

 This is a template repo for building and publishing your own custom Stable Diffusion model using Replicate.

 It uses DreamBooth to train the model using your custom imagery.